johnnykv/mnemosyne/_sources/WebAPI.txt

 URLS
 ========
-The URLS resource located at /urls, contains urls which potientially are serving malicious content.
+The URLS resource located at /urls, contains urls which potentially are serving malicious content.

 .. http:get:: /urls

-   Returns urls serving potiential malicious content.
+   Returns urls serving potential malicious content.
 If any files has been extracted, an reference to the checksum will be provided.

    **Example request**: